SrgtSajjad/Reddit/ReadMe.md

 2. Run the project
 3. Enter inputs as asked
-4. The rest of the application is self explanatory !Attension!
+4. The rest of the application is self explanatory
+* Attension!
 Make sure to exit the project correctly to save information
 ### Demos
 1. <img src="./Menu.png" alt="Image">
 2. <img src="./User%20Panel.png" alt="Image">